Shadow Knight (character): In other media

-A young Randall Spector appears in flashbacks in the Marvel Cinematic Universe / Disney+ miniseries Moon Knight episode "Asylum", portrayed by Claudio Fabian Contreras.
-This version died in a flooded cave that he and his older brother Marc found.
-As the latter survived, their embittered mother Wendy blamed him for Randall's death, which caused her to become abusive towards Marc, who consequently developed dissociative identity disorder and created Steven Grant to protect himself from her.
+A young Randall Spector appears in flashbacks in the Moon Knight episode "Asylum", portrayed by Claudio Fabian Contreras.
+This version died in a flooding cave that he and his older brother Marc found during a family trip.
+Consumed by the loss of Randall, Wendy blamed Marc for Randall's death, which caused her to become abusive towards Marc.
+Marc consequently developed dissociative identity disorder and created the identity of Steven Grant to protect himself from Wendy.
+When Marc and Grant end up in the Duat, they have a brief encounter with Randall.